Ultimate Guide to Collagen: Nutrition Facts + Key Health Benefits

 Your liver is the primary organ responsible for detoxing your body from harmful internal and external toxins.
 Dietary collagen helps support liver detoxification because it provides key amino acids like glycine, that help form the potent endogenous (aka made in the body) anti-oxidants glutathione and uric acid.

-06 - CHECK OUT MY FAVORITE WAYS TO ADD COLLAGEN TO YOUR DIET
+06 - HOW TO ADD COLLAGEN TO YOUR DIET

 This post may contain affiliate links, which means that All Great Nutrition may receive a percentage of a product or service you purchase using the links in the post.
 You will pay the same price for all products and services, but your purchase helps support our ongoing work to help others be healthy and happy.
 Thanks for your support!